 Fire in Suisun Marsh.
 This project, funded by USGS Priority Ecosystem Science, tested how water management influenced brackish tidal wetland recovery after surface fire disturbance.
 The resulting manuscript was published in Journal of Environmental Management (Jones et al. 2022).

-Storm Flooding Across SF Bay-Delta.
-This project, funded by USGS Priority Ecosystem Science, tested how major atmospheric river flooding influenced tidal wetland flooding and sediment dynamics across the northern SF Bay-Delta.
+Atmospheric River Flooding in SF Bay-Delta.
+This project, funded by USGS Priority Ecosystem Science, tested how major atmospheric river flooding influenced tidal wetland inundation and sediment dynamics across the northern SF Bay-Delta.
 The resulting manuscript was published in JGR: Biogeosciences (Thorne et al. 2022). |